ActioPtyLtd/datapipes-pipescript/README.md

   type = assert
   term = "this.amount.isDefined() && this.amount >= 50.00"
   abort = true
+  statuscode = 1
   message = "Premium amount shouldn't be null or less than $50."
 }
 ```
 This task will test for whether an amount is specified and greater than equal 50.
-If data can be found that fails to meet this criteria, abort immediately.
+If data can be found that fails to meet this criteria, abort immediately and return an exit code of 1.

 Refer to [Expressions](#expressions) to get a better understanding of what is possible.
 The expression should evaluate to a boolean value.